BertrandSim/esv-in-vim/README.md

 ```
 :ESV Jn 3:16
 ```
-For details what references are supported, refer to the [ESV API webpage](https://api.esv.org/docs/passage-text/).
+For details on what references are supported, refer to the [ESV API webpage](https://api.esv.org/docs/passage-text/).

 The operator is called with `<Leader>bb` by default.
 To use it, enter
 ```